ga4gh/vrs/docs/source/appendices/ga4gh_identifiers.rst

 .. _ga4gh-identifiers:

-Proposal for GA4GH-wide Computed Identifier Standard !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+GA4GH Computed Identifier Alignment !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-This appendix describes a proposal for creating a GA4GH-wide standard for serializing data, computing digests on serialized data, and constructing CURIE identifiers from the digests.
+This appendix describes alignment on standard practices for for serializing data, computing digests on serialized data, and constructing CURIE identifiers from the digests.
 Essentially, it is a generalization of the :ref:`computed-identifiers` section.

-This standard is proposed now because VRS needs a well-defined mechanism for generating identifiers.
-Changing the identifier mechanism later will create significant issues for VR adopters.
+This mechanism for generating identifiers has been in place since VRS version 1.0.

 Background
 @@@@@@@@@@